Bolt-Scripts/MHR-InGame-ModMenu-API/README.md

 #### Notes:
 	lua is NOT zero indexed, and neither is the input/output index of this function.
-	The tables you give for optionNames and optionMessages should be declared as variables OUTSIDE the scope of your GUI callback.
-This is to avoid lua creating a new table every frame and it being detected as a change and redrawing the UI every frame which breaks things.
+	The tables you give should be declared as variables OUTSIDE the scope of your UI callback.
+	This is to avoid creating a new table every frame causing the UI to redraw every frame which breaks things.

 ---